 The site is located in Toyooka City in the north eastern Hyogo Prefecture.
-The keyword of this wetland is "Reintroduction of Oriental White Stork" and is characterized by being "a complex wetland formed by restoration and creation".
+The keyword of this wetland is "Reintroduction of Oriental White Storks" and is characterized by being "a complex wetland formed by restoration and creation".

 The most distinctive feature of the site is that it includes 16km of the mainstream of the river.
-The incline of the 68km long Maruyama River becomes more gentle as it approaches the sea, giving it the appearance of a tranquil pond.
+The incline of the 68km long Maruyama River becomes extremely small when it approaches the sea and the water surface resembles a still water.
 As the two hills at the river mouth almost block the river flow, the area has been blessed with abundant aquatic life.
 On the other hand, it has been afflicted by repeated floods.

-Since the pace of the reintroduction of the storks to the area accelerated, the Ministry of Land, Infrastructure, Transport and Tourism has been promoting nature restoration along with reinforced flood control.
-Half of the sand bank that obstructed the flow in the middle of the river was removed to function as a marsh and many shoals were created on the riverbed.
+Since the pace of the reintroduction of the storks accelerated, the Ministry of Land, Infrastructure, Transport and Tourism has been promoting nature restoration along with reinforced flood control.
+Half of the sand bank that obstructed the river flow in the middle of the river was removed to function as a marsh and many shoals were created on the riverbed.
 Moreover, Kaya Wetland was created, taking advantage of a farmland on the riverbed near the confluence of the Maruyama River and the Izushi River.
 As a result, the whole area around the lower Maruyama River became a good habitat for storks.

-There are various types of wetland scattered around the river, such as the Toshima Wetland for "Hachigoro", the artificial wetland jointly constructed by Hyogo Prefecture and Toyooka City, and marshes created from fallow rice paddies by local people as well as rice paddies in use.
-Notably, the stork reintroduction project brought about a new value to people's lives and culture and the whole community in this area is working hard for the conservation of the wetlands.
+There are various types of wetland scattered around the river, such as the Toshima Wetland for "Hachigoro", an artificial wetland constructed jointly by Hyogo Prefecture and Toyooka City, and marshes created from fallow rice paddies by local people as well as rice paddies in use.
+The stork reintroduction project brought about a new value to people's lives and culture and the whole community in this area is working hard for the conservation of the wetlands.

-In July 2012, 560ha of this area was designated as a Ramsar Site.
-In October 2018, the designated area was extended to 1,094ha by including areas upstream of the original site.
+560ha of this area was designated as a Ramsar Site in July 2012 and the designated area was extended to 1,094ha in October 2018 taking in the area in the upstream.
 Stork Reintroduction:

-Oriental White Stork (Ciconia Boyciana) is a large bird with a wingspan as wide as 2m.
+The Oriental White Stork Ciconia Boyciana is a large bird with a wingspan as wide as 2m.
 It is categorized as Endangered in the IUCN Red List.
-Although it became extinct in Japan in 1971, a reintroduction project has been carried out in Toyooka City, the species' last habitat in Japan.
-After releasing and captive breeding, a population of approximately 250 storks was established in the wild in Japan at the end of the 2021 fiscal year.
-There are few examples in the world of such a reintroduction conducted in a human habitation.
+Although it became extinct in Japan in 1971, a reintroduction project has been carried out in Toyooka City, which was the last habitat of this species in Japan.
+After releasing and captive breeding, a population of approximately

+140 storks has been established in the wild in Japan as of 2018.
+There are few examples in the world of this kind of reintroduction conducted in a human habitation.